We

 Pakirikiri Marae, Tokomaru Bay.

-she married Ben Pewhairangi, a Tokomaru Bay farm worker.
+In 1945 she married Ben Pewhairangi, a Tokomaru Bay farm

-1970s Ngoi taught Mäori language and culture at Gisborne Girls
+the 1970s Ngoi taught Mäori language and culture at

-of race, age, gender, or occupation was soon recognised, and by 1977
+gender, or occupation was soon recognised, and by 1977 she

-she was asked to work in the Tu Tangata program, rescuing alienated
+was asked to work in the Tu Tangata program, rescuing

-she helped develop the Te Ataarangi tv method of teaching the Maori
+In 1975 she helped develop the Te Ataarangi tv method of

 Ngoi

-She was renowned for the spontaneitity of the compositions she wrote
+for the spontaneitity of the compositions she wrote for

-for many people, such as Poi-E which she wrote for Dalvanius
+many people, such as Poi-E which she wrote for

 Ipo

-way, so that he could sing of his overwhelming love for her.
+up Ruatoria way, so that he could sing of his overwhelming

 When